Gresham Hot Spot sells two lotto winners in two weeks

-COLUMBIA, S.C. – Over the last two weeks the Hot Spot convenience store in the small town of Gresham has sold two, five-figure winning lottery tickets.
+COLUMBIA, SC (September 23, 2021) – Over the last two weeks the Hot Spot convenience store in the small town of Gresham, SC, has sold two, five-figure winning lottery tickets.

-The lucky store on West Highway 378 sold a $50,000 winning ticket in last night’s Powerball drawing, and the week before a customer scratched off a $75,000 win.
+The lucky store on W. Hwy.
+378 sold a $50,000 winning ticket in last night’s Powerball® drawing, and the week before a customer scratched off a $75,000 win.

 At first he thought he won $3, but a second glance convinced him he won $500.
 When the store told him the prize was bigger than that, he looked at his ticket again and was convinced he’d won $1,000.
 At bedtime he gave the ticket one last look and realized it was worth $75,000.